Miserlou/Zappa/README.md

 To enable Cross-Origin Resource Sharing (CORS) for your application, follow the [AWS "How to CORS" Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html) to enable CORS via the API Gateway Console.
 Don't forget to enable CORS per parameter and re-deploy your API after making the changes!

+You can also simply handle CORS directly in your application.
+If you do this, you'll need to add `Access-Control-Allow-Origin`, `Access-Control-Allow-Headers`, and `Access-Control-Allow-Methods` to the `method_header_types` key in your `zappa_settings.json`.
+See further [discussion here](https://github.com/Miserlou/Zappa/issues/41).

 #### Enabling Secure Endpoints on API Gateway

 You can use the `api_key_required` setting to generate and assign an API key to all the routes of your API Gateway.
 After redeployment, you can then pass the provided key as a header called `x-api-key` to access the restricted endpoints.
 Without the `x-api-key` header, you will receive a 403.
 [More information on API keys in the API Gateway](http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-api-keys.html)